 Financial support from the training provider

-Student teachers currently* receive support with travel costs to placements that are greater than travelling from their registered term time address to the university.
+Student teachers receive a contribution towards travel costs to placements that are a greater travelling distance than their travel from their term time address to the university.

 GCSE grade C/4 or equivalent in English Language and Mathematics.